mlinreallife/blog/content/posts/alibi-detect.md

 draft: true
 ---

-I've recently tested *Alibi-detect* for data drift detection.
-I think it's the best tool that is free and open-source currently available on the market to do data drift detection.
+I've recently tested *Alibi-detect*.
+If you're looking for a free and open source tool to detect data drift, this one is for you.

-Let's get an overview of what is inside.
-I will focus only on data drift detection.
-It is also a library for anomaly detection for instance.
+Let's get an overview of what is inside and how you can use it.

 # The assumptions
 The data drift detection of the library is based on a paper called *Failing Loudly: An Empirical Study of Methods